Buying Plants Online Checklist

 So, would you prefer a tall, barely branching 4-5 foot tree with a small root system or an older tree that is fuller, has a stronger root system but may not be as tall.

 I hope this helps.
-Whether you’re spending $20 or $2,000 you need to be comfortable what you’re buying, where you’re planting it and who you’re buying from.
+Whether you’re spending $20 or $2,000 you need to be comfortable with what you’re buying, where you’re planting it, and who you’re buying from.

-We now compare the lowest prices at top rated online nurseries for 238 evergreen trees & shrubs!
+We now compare the lowest prices at top-rated online nurseries for over 600 evergreen trees & shrubs!